-We have discussed in previous blog posts the importance of you and your ex-spouse exchanging information relating to the medical care and well-being of your child.
+We have discussed in previous blog posts the importance of you and your ex-spouse exchanging information relating to your child's medical care and well-being.
 This is especially true if your child has to receive ongoing medical attention for any reason.
-While it is easy to type this in a blog post, and even easier for you to think that you are doing what you are “supposed” to be doing as far as communication with your ex-spouse is concerned it could be that you do not know exactly what you need to be talking to your ex-spouse about, exactly.
+While it is easy to type this in a blog post, and even easier for you to think that you are doing what you are "supposed" to be doing as far as communication with your ex-spouse is concerned, it could be that you do not know exactly what you need to be talking to your ex-spouse about, exactly.

 Essential information to discuss with your ex-spouse regarding your child's medical treatment

-Your ex-spouse should know if any new diagnoses have come about as a result of your child treating with a medical provider.
+Your ex-spouse should know if any new diagnoses have come about due to your child treating by a medical provider.
 This diagnosis will allow your ex-spouse to learn what your child is going through and how to care for your child better as a result.
-Also, if your ex-spouse is going to another appointment with a treating provider this information can be helpful to plan for a new course of treatment.
+Also, if your ex-spouse is going to another appointment with a treating provider, this information can be helpful to plan for a new course of treatment.

-Your ex-spouse needs to know about any and all prescriptions that your child is taking.
-This means locations where the prescriptions can be refilled, the correct dosages, side effects and purpose of each medication.
+Your ex-spouse needs to know about any prescriptions that your child is taking.
+This means locations where the drugs can be refilled, the correct dosages, side effects, and purpose of each medication.

-What is the treatment plan for your child and how can your ex-spouse contribute to its success?
-If you are the primary conservator of your child it may be that you attend the majority of doctor’s appointments with him or her.
-Your ex-spouse is likely entitled under your Final Decree of Divorce to receiving information about your child’s medical treatment just as you are from your ex-spouse.
+What is the treatment plan for your child, and how can your ex-spouse contribute to its success?
+If you are the primary conservator of your child, it may be that you attend the majority of doctor's appointments with them.
+Your ex-spouse is likely entitled to receive information about your child's medical treatment under your Final Decree of Divorce just as you are from your ex-spouse.

 How to go about getting a second opinion for your child

-You and your ex-spouse need to be involved in obtaining a second opinion in relation to your child’s health care needs.
+You and your ex-spouse need to be involved in obtaining a second opinion about your child's health care needs.
 In some cases, either you or your ex-spouse may not be entitled to have a say in this matter due to what is ordered in your final decree of divorce.
-In these situations it is important to share information as we stated in the prior section of this blog but only to the extent that your final decree of divorce permits or good sense requires.
+In these situations, it is essential to share information, as we stated in the prior section of this blog but only to the extent that your final decree of divorce permits or good sense requires.

-However, in the event that your final decree of divorce does not bar either parent from having a say in the medical treatment of your child you should always notify your ex-spouse before taking your child to get a second opinion from a physician outside of their treatment network.
-If you are the parent wanting to get the second opinion then it makes sense that you would pay for that doctor appointment on your own.
+However, suppose your final decree of divorce does not bar either parent from having a say in your child's medical treatment.
+In that case, you should always notify your ex-spouse before taking your child to get a second opinion from a physician outside of their treatment network.
+If you want to get a second opinion, then it makes sense that you would pay for that doctor's appointment on your own.

 If it is appropriate, you and your ex-spouse should attend the appointment with the doctor together.
 This will allow both of you to receive the same information and updates.
-Make sure to have all of your child’s treating providers send along medical records for the physician to review prior to treating your child.
-This will encourage dialogue between your child’s primary physician and the second opinion provider.
-Whatever results are received from the provider of the second opinion, they should be sent along to the primary physician immediately.
+Make sure to have all of your child's treating providers send along with medical records for the physician to review before treating your child.
+This will encourage dialogue between your child's primary physician and the second opinion provider.
+Whatever results are received from the second opinion provider, they should be sent along to the primary physician immediately.

-If there is an emergency situation that has arisen for your child then it is most likely not possible to give timely updates as they arise to your ex-spouse.
-However, once you have an opportunity to do so contact your ex-spouse so that he or she can be aware of what is happening with your child.
-Make sure you communicate the nature of the emergency, where your child is currently and any contact information for a doctor or hospital that you have available to you.
+If an emergency has arisen for your child, then it is most likely not possible to give timely updates as they appear to your ex-spouse.
+However, once you have an opportunity to do so, contact your ex-spouse so that they can be aware of what is happening with your child.
+Make sure you communicate the nature of the emergency, where your child is currently, and any contact information for a doctor or hospital that you have available to you.

 Final words on communications regarding school

-Again, whether it is health care related items or school related items, conflicts can be avoided and your child can benefit from better communication between you and your ex-spouse.
-You and your ex-spouse are likely able to receive updates from one another and from the school directly on issues regarding your child’s education.
+Again, whether it is healthcare-related or school-related items, conflicts can be avoided, and your child can benefit from better communication between you and your ex-spouse.
+You and your ex-spouse are likely to receive updates from one another and from the school directly on issues regarding your child's education.
 Make sure you do so individually as well as a unit.
-The school should be aware of your and your ex-spouse’s situation as being parents who are able and willing to engage in co-parenting techniques.
+The school should be aware of your and your ex-spouse's situation as parents who are able and willing to engage in co-parenting techniques.

-This includes information as basic as where your child is attending school and the location of that school.
+This includes information as essential as where your child is attending school and the location of that school.
 This may seem extreme, but I have had clients in the past who have had their child enrolled in multiple schools in a given semester.
-These clients often times don’t know whether or not their child is enrolled in school, not to mention which school their child may be attending.
+These clients frequently don't know whether or not their child is enrolled in school, not to mention which school their child may be attending.